 From school age:

-- All-day schools (Ganztagsschulen)
+- All-day schools

-If you are an employee in Germany, you can take parental leave to care for and bring up a child.
-To receive parental leave, you must live in the same household as the child.
+If you are an employee in Germany, you can take parental leave to bring up and care for a child.
+To get parental leave, you must live in the same household as the child.
 Both parents are entitled to parental leave.
 Parental leave is considered separately for each parent.
-During parental leave, parents are allowed to work up to 30 hours per week (in other words, a joint total of up to 60 hours per week).
+During parental leave, parents are allowed to work up to 30 hours per week (i.e. together up to 60 hours per week).
 If your child was born before July 1, 2015, you can take 12 months of parental leave.
 You can also transfer parental leave to the period between the child’s 3rd and 8th birthday if your employer agrees.
 Parental leave can be taken in 2 periods.
 For births after 1 July 2015, 24 months of parental leave can be taken.
 You can also take parental leave between the child’s 3rd and 8th birthday.
 Parental leave can be taken in 3 periods.
 The employer can only refuse the 3rd period if there are urgent operational reasons and your child is older than 3 years.